SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 Disadvantages:

-- Complex enterprise pricing (per messages, APIs, users)
+- Complex enterprise pricing (by messages, APIs, users)

 - Learning curve for non-SAP teams